Aariz-Siddiqui/ideamagix_assignment_beta/client/README.md

 how to run the prjoect :-
 1) client :- goto terminal and make sure you are inside client folder and install node modules, type "npm install".
 Once it's installed type "npm start".
-2) server : goto terminal and make sure you are inside server folder and type "npm run dev".
+2) server : goto terminal and make sure you are inside server folder and type "npm init" and then type "npm install.
+Once it's installed type "npm run dev".